CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 This document is background material and notes for the [CycloneDX OSS Sustainability WG](https://docs.google.com/document/d/1IZnHEwzz1N7LbChVkZTE_dfo3I2np8rULssq5I2wchM/edit).
 In this project we try to help both OSS project's Maintainers communicate their needs and requirements, as well as help the share important information that may assist their user's _business continuity challenges_.

+## Indicators

+* Project Support Needs
+    * The types of support and contributions this project **needs** from volunteers, users and stakeholders, in order to ensure continued success
+* Project Support Intentions
+    * The types of support the project maintainers, co-maintainers and community members intend to **provide** to their users
+* Project State
+    * The current state of the project, as stated by the project owner, maintainer or community

 ## Project Need Indicators